mu-semtech/mu-identifier/README.md

 When an external site is being used as an API, the browser sends an OPTIONS request and checks the `Access-Control-Allow-Origin` header for a valid remote source.  `*` is used as a value to allow access from all remote hosts.
 That's what we'll use in this example.

 NOTE: There are some caveats to our approach.
 In order to pass the coookie through some extra headers may need to be sent (common are `access-control-allow-headers: content-type,accept` and `access-control-allow-methods: *`).
-If you need support for this, create a PR or discuss add an issue.
+If you need support for this, create a PR or discuss in an issue.

 The identifier can add this header to any response.
 We do this by setting the `DEFAULT_ACCESS_CONTROL_ALLOW_ORIGIN_HEADER` value.
 This can either be applied to the docker-compose.yml or to the docker-compose.override.yml based on the intended use.
 We will assume the application is always considered public and add it to the docker-compose.yml